 Entire email campaigns can be set up as autoresponders within your email marketing service.
 Once it’s set up there’s no more action required on your part, but prospects will automatically receive emails at designated intervals.

 (For this reason alone I don’t recommend using MailChimp’s free level—it doesn’t include autoresponders.)

 Most email marketing services offer automatic social media integration.
 Share buttons within the newsletter and automatic publishing on your social media profiles when you send your newsletter to your list.

 Your newsletter does no good if it lands in your lists’ spam or junk folder.
-Not to mention the CAN-SPAM Act of 2003.
-It established strict national standards for commercial emails (including newsletters) that are enforced by the Federal Trade Commission.
+The CAN-SPAM Act of 2003 established strict national standards for commercial emails (including newsletters) that are enforced by the Federal Trade Commission.

 Email marketing services know how to keep your newsletters in your lists’ inbox, and know the spam laws.
 You don’t have to be an expert at those too.

 You can use your membership for a lot more than just your newsletter